A simple 4 layer contact network based on survey data

 return agent.work_hours_day

 The third type of location are cities.
+We build 2 of them.
 Using stick_together()

 , we make sure that agents of the same household live in the same city.